Tensegritics/ClojureDart/doc/flutter-helpers.md

 The resource name is threaded (as per `->`) through the `:dispose` form.
 Most of the time it will be simply a method or a function.

-Last, you can introduce intermediate values to use in resource initialization via `:let`:
+Lastly, you can introduce intermediate values to use in resource initialization via `:let`:

 ```clj
 :with [res1 init1